Australian operated

 “We get regular inspections, but we’d like to know what are some practical things I can do around the house to prevent termites?”

-There’s a number of things a homeowner can do to protect themselves and their properties from termites.
-We always encourage the advice given below as a general “best practice” guide for all of our customers.
+There are several things homeowners can do to protect themselves and their properties from termites.
+We always encourage the advice below as a general “best practice” guide for all our customers.

-Of course the best way to prevent termites is to organise regular inspections.
-Regular inspections performed by a licensed professional will ensure that any issues are detected early on, before any extensive damage is done and costly repairs are needed.
+Regular inspections are essential for preventing termites from entering your property.
+Termite inspection performed by a licensed professional will ensure that any issues are detected early on, before any extensive damage is done and costly repairs are needed.

-Moisture is without a doubt one of the main reasons why termites enter the home and cause damage.
-Water damage acts as an attractant and will usually always results in active termites in that area of the home.
-Leaking taps, shower heads and toilets are the biggest causes, which if fixed quickly will prevent the likelihood of a termite infestation.
+Moisture is, without a doubt, one of the main reasons termites enter the home and cause damage.
+Water damage acts as an attractant and usually always results in active termites in that area of the home.
+Leaking taps, shower heads, and toilets are the biggest causes, and if fixed quickly, they will prevent the likelihood of a termite infestation.

-Another cause of dampness and moisture are air conditioning units and hot water heater overflow pipes.
-In most cases the overflow piping or drainage outlet is positioned up against the side of the property which results in water gathering at the walls edge.
-Again this attracts termites to the area, and usually results in termites gaining entry to the property.
+Another cause of dampness and moisture is air conditioning units and hot water heater overflow pipes.
+In most cases, the overflow piping or drainage outlet is positioned up against the side of the property, which results in water gathering at the wall’s edge.
+Again, this attracts termites to the area and usually results in termites gaining entry to the property.

 Prevention methods –

-Another common cause of termites are weep holes covered by vegetation, mulch or soil along the external perimeter of a property.
+Another common cause of termites is weep holes covered by vegetation, mulch or soil along the external perimeter of a property.
 Australian standards stipulate that clearance between the soil and ground level or path to your weep hole needs to be 75 mil or greater.
-In other words, there needs to be enough of a distance between the ground and the very bottom of each weep hole, so its possible to visually see any signs of termites – which are usually mud trails.
+In other words, there needs to be enough of a distance between the ground and the very bottom of each weep hole, so it’s possible to visually see any signs of termites, which are usually mud trails.

-What a large number of homeowners tend to do is put grass clippings, dirt, mulch and even garden beds along the walls edge, therefor covering the weep holes over – either entirely or in part.
-This makes access for termites incredibly easy as they simply travel through that soil or vegetation, pass through the weephole and begin feeding on the property’s framework.
+Many homeowners tend to put grass clippings, dirt, mulch, and even garden beds along the wall’s edge, thus covering the weep holes over either entirely or in part.
+This makes access for termites incredibly easy, as they simply travel through that soil or vegetation, pass through the peephole, and begin feeding on the property’s framework.

 Prevention methods –

-This falls under what was previously mentioned, however its worth noting simply because its so very common.
+This falls under what was previously mentioned, but it’s worth noting simply because it’s so very common.
 Do not put gardens or vegetation up against the property, and most certainly don’t water that area constantly for reasons already covered.

 Prevention methods –

-The construction of decks, pergolas, steps or any other timber based structure outside the home, should always be carried out with termites in mind.
-Hardware stores sell metal stirrups designed specifically to ensure that timber structures – footings in particular – don’t come into direct contact with the soil.
-Again, much like weep holes, there should be 75mm of clearance between the ground and any decking, latticework, steps and so forth.
+The construction of decks, pergolas, steps or any other timber-based structure outside the home should always be carried out with termites in mind.
+Hardware stores sell metal stirrups explicitly designed to ensure that timber structures – footings in particular – don’t come into direct contact with the soil.
+Again, much like weep holes, there should be 75mm of clearance between the ground and any decking, latticework, steps, etc.

-A large number of termite infestations that we see are caused simply by the homeowner building an extension or deck up against the side of the home, and concreting in footings or uprights directly into the soil.
+A large number of termite infestations we see are caused simply by the homeowner building an extension or deck up against the side of the home and concreting footings or uprights directly into the soil.

 Prevention methods –

-We often see homeowners buy and install large spa baths, either in the back yard, near the house, or in some cases recessed within timber decking.
-Spas in particular that are mounted in this way are far more likely to attract termites simply because you’ve essentially created the perfect environment for them – timber, water and soil direct beneath.
+We often see homeowners buy and install large spa baths, either in the backyard, near the house, or, in some cases, recessed within timber decking.
+Spas mounted in this way are far more likely to attract termites simply because you’ve essentially created the perfect environment for them—timber, water, and soil directly beneath.

-We’ve seen cases where the entire spa baths frame has been eaten out by termites, that have gained access by coming up through the pavers in the ground.
-Again attracted by the water in the soil.
-Its essential that homeowners understand that termites are always actively seeking not only timber, but a natural water source.
+We’ve seen cases where the entire spa bath frame has been eaten out by termites, which gained access by coming up through the pavers in the ground.
+Again, they are attracted by the water in the soil.
+It’s essential that homeowners understand that termites are always actively seeking not only timber but also a natural water source.

 Prevention methods –